 The GEP program is our most popular program.
 Our 8 levels are aligned to the Common European Framework and ensure that all students are placed in the most appropriate level which is challenging without being overwhelming.
-Students will study in either the morning or the afternoon, depending on the level.
 To provide the most support and guidance, Levels 1-3 are Combined Skills courses taught by a single teacher.
 Reading, writing, speaking, and listening are not separated as they are in levels 4-8, which consist of two distinct classes, Language Use (grammar structure & writing) and Communication (language functions, speaking and listening).